FOSSBilling/FOSSBilling/README.md

 ## Requirements

-The following environment is highly recommended for running BoXBilling.
-It *may* be possible to install and run the software in other entironments, but it will be untested nad unsupported.
+The following environment is highly recommended for running BoxBilling.
+It *may* be possible to install and run the software in other environments, but it will be untested nad unsupported.

 - A suitable web server (Apache/Nginx/LSWS)
 - PHP 7.2, or higher. *Note: PHP 8 is not yet supported.*